markshperkin/SwimmingPoseEstimation/README.md

 The dataset for this project was collected from the **University of South Carolina Swim and Dive Team**.
 The athletes' performances were recorded during training sessions to generate a comprehensive dataset for underwater pose estimation.
 You can learn more about the swim and dive team [here](https://gamecocksonline.com/sports/swimming/).
 <br>The dataset used for training can be found in the data directory. it contains a few dataset directories, each from a different video. each dataset will have a directory for the frames and the COCO format JSON annotation file.
-<br>The dataset is tailored for underwater swimming poses, annotated with 13 keypoints to represent swimmer biomechanics.
+each frame is annotated with 13 keypoints to represent swimmer biomechanics.

 ## Implementation Details